Top 10 Easiest A-Levels, Ranked

 Now, before you dart off and start researching where you can study Film Studies A-Level, it’s worth noting that your classes won’t just revolve around watching and talking about films.
 In fact, there’s a lot more that goes into it.

-During your course, you’re typically asked to watch a handful of films from different eras, analysing the themes, characters, lenses, and all the other interesting thinking behind why the creative teams made the decisions they did.
+During your course, you’re typically asked to watch a handful of films from different eras, analysing the themes, characters, camera work, and all the other interesting thinking behind why the creative teams made the decisions they did.

 Of course, for movie lovers, course content like this can be deeply engaging, and therefore feel like less of a ‘chore’ to learn.
 You’ll look at the films as a product of the context of their time; what social, political, and creative movements have influenced the directors, and what the wider reaction was to the film then and as it has aged throughout the decades.